alexjj/awesome-drummer/README.md

 - [Instant Outlines demo](http://scripting.com/code/instantoutlinesrepo/demo/index.html?url=)- Add your opml url to the end, e.g `http://scripting.com/code/instantoutlinesrepo/demo/index.html?url=http://drummer.scripting.com/KenSmith/projectOne.opml`
 - [Small Picture Reader](http://scripting.com/code/concord/repo/example2/)
 - [Docserver](http://docserver.scripting.com/?url=) - Add your opml url to the end, e.g  `http://docserver.scripting.com/?url=http://drummer.scripting.com/KenSmith/keyWords.opml`

+## Troubleshooting

+- [How to close a tab with no close box](http://scripting.com/drummer/blog/2021/11/24/142717.html?title=tabWithNoCloseBox) - If Drummer has a problem in opening a tab, this can result in a tab with no close box, or a tab that does not appear to have any content in it.
+This link provides instructions for several ways to close the tab.

 ## Backups